andrebianchessi/msc/thesis/chapters/03_literature_review/literature_review_3.md

 In this case, since there are only 2 creatures, we have no choice but to select them as parents.
 However, the roulette wheel algorithm, which is implemented at the [getParents (/software/evolution.tcc)](https://github.com/andrebianchessi/msc/blob/e7e048d554f82161702b1f90b3878957dbb0538b/software/evolution.tcc#L110) method would be as follows:

-First we transform the loss value into a fitness value.
-We can do that by adding $1.75$ to all the loss values, and then taking the inverse of the value:
+First we transform the fitness value so that it's strictly positive and high values indicate goodness.
+We can do that by adding $1.75$ to all the values, and then taking the inverse of the value:

 $$
 [-0.75,-0.12] \rightarrow [1,1.63] \rightarrow [1,0.61]